RKNF404/chromium-harden/README.md

 Set the permission at `chrome://settings/content/siteData` to `Delete data sites have saved to your device when you close all windows`, manually whitelist sites you may need
 Under `chrome://settings/onStartup`, set to open New Tab

+## Policies

+See the json files for the policies, their values, and the documententation for them.

 ## Flags

 `--component-updater=--disable-pings`\